Generating realistic global precipitation fields from modelled atmospheric circulation: Introduction

 \section{Introduction}

 Heavy precipitation events will increase in frequency and magnitude in response to global warming \cite{IPCC_AR6_2023, prein2017future}.
 Extreme precipitation amplifies flood risks and leads to significant infrastructure, economic, and ecological damages \cite{davenport2021contribution}.
-General circulation models (GCMs) are used to simulate precipitation in current and future scenarios to help us understand changes and their impacts on the Earth system and society.
-Accurate high-resolution precipitation simulations are important for managing the risks of extreme precipitation events by guiding adaptation and risk mitigation measures, but still remain a major challenge in GCMs.
+Earth system models (ESMs) are used to simulate precipitation in current and future scenarios to help us understand changes and their impacts on the Earth system and society.
+Accurate high-resolution precipitation simulations are important for managing the risks of extreme precipitation events by guiding adaptation and risk mitigation measures, but still remain a major challenge in ESMs.

 However, simulating precipitation accurately at global scales is difficult because of the wide range of physical processes involved, from microphysics at the cloud scale to large-scale dynamics of the atmosphere.
-GCM model simulations are still extremely expensive and time consuming to run, as they need to numerically solve complex partial differential equations describing those processes.
+ESM model simulations are still extremely expensive and time consuming to run, as they need to numerically solve complex partial differential equations describing those processes.
 This greatly restricts the ability to create large ensemble projections for different climate change scenarios for the next century.

-GCMs represent precipitation as diagnostic variable that is computed from the dynamically resolved prognostic atmospheric variables.
-GCMs need to approximate the atmospheric circulation on discretized grids with coarse spatial resolution.
-This leads to problems to correctly resolve small-scale dynamics that are important for inferring precipitation.
-Precipitation is a highly complex process and can not be directly resolved by the coarse GCM, but has to be parameterized.
+ESMs represent precipitation as diagnostic variable that is computed from the dynamically resolved prognostic atmospheric variables.
+ESMs need to approximate the atmospheric circulation on discretized grids with often coarse spatial resolution.
+This leads to problems in correctly resolving small-scale dynamics that are important for inferring precipitation.
+Precipitation is a highly complex process and can not be directly resolved by the coarse ESM, but has to be parameterized.
 Parameterizations are simplified representations of the subgrid-scale processes that cannot be explicitly resolved due to computational constraints.
-At each time step, the GCM first solves the atmospheric dynamics, then applies parameterizations to account for subgrid-scale processes like convection and precipitation, updates the atmospheric state, and proceeds to the next step.
+At each time step, the ESM solves the atmospheric dynamics and applies parameterizations to account for subgrid-scale processes like convection and precipitation, updates the atmospheric state, and proceeds to the next step.